nissy-dev/resume/README.md

 - Implement deep learning models using frameworks like PyTorch or JAX
 - Keep up with and implement the latest methods introduced in papers or Kaggle.
 - Cleanse and analyze various data like tables, natural language and images.
-- Integrate machine learning into chemistry and material science
+- Applied machine learning into chemistry and material science

 ## Experience